12 LGBTQ Activists Who Have Changed American History

 At just 38 years old, Buttigieg has expanded the horizons of young gay men, and after he won the Iowa Democratic caucuses for the first time in U.S. history in February 2020, the idea of a gay or lesbian president didn’t feel like a dream that could never come true.
 “In a lot of ways, Pete showed us, and maybe more importantly the rest of the country, that we can indeed have it all.
 Be it all,” Brock Thompson wrote in the Washington Blade shortly after Buttigieg suspended his campaign in March.
 “You can be from rural towns, the city, a gay Christian, a gay veteran, and a happily married gay man.”

-Next, check out these iconic photos from when same-sex marriage was legalized.
+Next, check out these iconic photos from when same-sex marriage was legalized and read these inspiring LGBTQ quotes.